thebigbird/davideagle-hugo-academic/content/post/2021-10-05-why-hauerwas-and-willimon-are-wrong-about-pastoral-care/index.en.md

 Alleluia!
 Alleluia, alleluia, alleluia!

 The pastor is supposed to be a truth teller, but not as Hauerwas claims, to "help the baptized grow up and survive as Christians."
 To me, "grow up and survive" doesn't sound like the gospel.
 Rather, as truth tellers, pastors ought to instead boldly proclaim that Death will not have the final word.

-In spite of all evidence to the contrary, the truth of gospel is the battle is done and the Lord God Almighty reigns.
+The pastor-as-truth-teller will proclaim, contrary to so much of our human experience, the truth of the gospel—the strife is over, the battle is done and the Lord God Almighty reigns.